atroxaper/p6-LogP6-Blog-Example/README.md

 # ...
 ```

-Now if you run the script `perl6 prime-calculator.p6 --is-prime=73` you will see
+Now, if you run the script `perl6 prime-calculator.p6 --is-prime=73` you will see
 something like `[23:25:20][INFO] Number 73 is prime`.
 The same way we will add
 logging to the Calculator and Prime classes: